jremillard/llm-batch-editor/llmbatchedit.md

 Include proper comments explaining the code.
 ```

-The instructions are then sent to the LLM to be rewritten as a check list.
+The instructions are then sent to the LLM to be rewritten as a checklist.

 ---

 ## Sample Instruction Files